rec/grit/README.md

 This is a little command line tool to help programmers developing using GitHub and *nix.
 Grit automates many common command line tasks away and makes navigation a breeze.

-This beta is aimed at Rippled C++ programmers.

 How to install
 --------------